nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Contact at index 1 has no tags and contact at index 2 has no tags.

     1. Test case: `tag 1 t/johnBirthday t/party`<br>
        Expected: Tags added to contact at index 1.
-Details of the tags added to contact shown in the status message.
+Details of the tags added to contact are shown in the status message.

     1. Test case: `tag 2 t/<existing tag in contact at index 2>`<br>
        Expected: No changes to the contact.
-Warning details shown in the status message.
+Warning details are shown in the status message.

     1. Test case: `tag 2 t/<tag not in contact at index 2 > t/<existing tag in contact at index 2>`<br>
         Expected: New tag is added to the contact.
-Warning details shown in the status message.
+Warning details are shown in the status message.

     1. Other incorrect tag commands to try: `tag`, `tag -1 t/<valid tag name>`, `tag <tag name longer than 60 characters>`, `...`.<br>
        Expected: No changes to contacts.
 Error details in status message.